-Second major type of heat pumps is ground source heat pumps.
+Second major type of heat pumps is ground source heat p.
 These pumps work by transferring heat from the ground to your house.
 Ground source heat pumps actually utilize the thermal energy present at the core of the ground.
 One major advantage of this type of heat pumps is that they provide constant service.
 They are not weather reliant as in the case of air source heat pumps.
 The earth’s core has a steady temperature around the year.

 This makes the functioning of ground source heat pumps easier and more efficient.
 They can work perfectly well in even extreme weather conditions.
 However, in this case the installation is much difficult and requires special machines and professionals because the ground needs excavation and installation of underground pipes.
 The initial cost is higher but it proves to be less expensive in the long run due to its high efficiency and long-term service providing feature.
 Ground source heat pumps are said to reduce your energy utilization by 30%-60%.

 Following is a list of advantages and disadvantages of heat pumps.